mykhailoivaniuk/Plumby/README.md

 * Signup - will be one for both users and service providers
 * Professionals can post their services - post tab: bio info, services that can be provided with prices
 * Users can scroll down the feed with announcements
-* Users can leave comments - reviews for the professional - after they requested the job
+* Users can leave reviews for the professional - after they requested the job
 * Users can see personal/contact information of the professional
 * Users can request this job (working as a like button)
-* Users can track requested jobs in tab with current request (also leave comment there)
+* Users can track requested jobs in tab with current request (also leave reviews there)
 * Professionals can see the history of of their postings - another feed
 * Professionals contact users through user's personal information given in my publications view